 The Big Mo…Why Momentum is Important

 Couples Therapy Inc. is one of the largest couples therapy practices of its kind.
 Our practice is international, and we speak 13 languages.
 We have worked with hundreds of couples from all over the world.
-At the risk of sounding arrogant, our team of twenty therapists has more than three centuries of experience conducting science-based couples therapy.
+At the risk of sounding arrogant, our team of twenty therapists has almost 5 centuries of experience conducting science-based couples therapy.

 The purpose of this blog post is to help our growing client population build couples therapy momentum and achieve steady progress after their Couples Therapy Intensive.

 Sustaining momentum after your retreat is all about consolidating your gains by laying down new interactive patterns.
 The effectiveness of your Intensive experience often hinges on implementing specific concrete behavioral changes that you co-created during your Couples Therapy Intensive as a team of committed intimate partners.

 Couples therapy momentum also depends on your willingness to actively engage in these new ways of thinking and experiencing, and applying the tools and skills that you acquired during your intensive experience.
 However, your individual and collective ability and willingness to tolerate some initial discomfort will be a key factor in your success.

 Couples Therapy Momentum Doesn’t Require You to Be Perfect

 Achieving couples therapy momentum is the reason you came to us in the first place.
 We have a fancy word about what gets in the way.
 That word is homeostasis.
 Homeostasis is the tendency for a system to seek a balanced equilibrium.
 In other words, if you want to be different, your biggest obstacle will be your natural inclination to, at first, resist changing, thus contradicting and confounding your best intentions.

 I tell my couples on the last day of my intensives when you get home…you will tend to slip into old patterns.